msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

 resume on reboot implementation meeting the requirements in [section 9.9.4](#9_9_4_resume_on_reboot).
 *    [C-1-4] MUST use Verified Boot.

+### 9.9.3.1\.
+File Based Encryption with Metadata Encryption

+If device implementations use File Based Encryption with Metadata Encryption,
+they:

 *    [C-1-5] MUST encrypt file contents and filesystem metadata using AES-256-XTS or Adiantum.
 AES-256-XTS refers to the Advanced Encryption Standard with a 256-bit cipher key length, operated in XTS mode; the full length of the